Private Equity Trends and Developments in the Cayman Islands

 These are dynamic and ongoing obligations, the nature of which is reflected in fund documents and Cayman Islands notification and reporting obligations of the nature described above.

 Fair disclosure and compliance

 There is also an emphasis on fair disclosure.
 During a fund’s life cycle, as in key onshore jurisdictions, sponsors engage in ongoing dialogue with investors and advisory boards to ensure key matters, notably conflicts, are fairly disclosed, including in the context of fees (which has been an area subject to well-publicised onshore regulatory enforcement actions).

-The scope for conflicts can be particularly acute at the end of a fund's life, for example where liquidity is sought, or value optimised, by way of a general partner-led secondary transaction or a term extension.
+The scope for conflicts can be particularly acute at the end of a fund’s life, for example where liquidity is sought, or value optimised, by way of a continuation fund, general partner-led secondary transaction or a term extension.
 In those instances, a sponsor may receive new material information in the midst of an all-partner consent process, or prior to a deal being consummated, which the sponsor (and/or general partner) must disclose so that investors are able to make an informed decision with reference to those revised particulars.